samirsahoo007/bigdata/README.md

 ## What is the Data Model for Apache Zookeeper?
 Apache Zookeeper has a file system-like data model, referred to as “Znode”.
 Just like a file system has directories, Znodes are also directories, and can have data associated with them.
 The ZNode can be referenced through absolute path separated with a slash.
 Each server in the ensemble, stores the Znode hierarchy in the memory, which makes the response quick and scalable as well.
 Each server maintains a transaction log - which logs each ‘write’ request on the disk.
 Before sending the response to the client, the transaction has to be synchronized on all the servers making it performance critical.
 Although it appears to be a file system based architecture, it is advisable that it shouldn’t be used as a general purpose file system.
 It should be used for storage of small amount of data so that it can be reliable, fast, scalable, available and should be in coordination to distributed application.

+# Amazon EMR
+Amazon EMR is a highly distributed computing framework used to quickly and easily process data in a cost-effective manner.
+Amazon EMR uses Apache Hadoop, an open source framework, to distribute data and processing across an elastically resizable cluster of EC2 instances and allows you to use all the common Hadoop tools such as Hive, Pig, Spark, and HBase.
+Amazon EMR does all the heavily lifting involved with provisioning, managing, and maintaining the infrastructure and software of a Hadoop cluster, and is integrated directly with Amazon S3.
+With Amazon EMR, you can launch a persistent cluster that stays up indefinitely or a temporary cluster that terminates after the analysis is complete.
+In either scenario, you only pay for the hours the cluster is up.
+Amazon EMR supports a variety of EC2 instance types encompassing general purpose, compute, memory and storage I/O optimized (e.g., T2, C4, X1, and I3) instances, and all Amazon EC2 pricing options (On-Demand, Reserved, and Spot).
+When you launch an EMR cluster (also called a job flow), you choose how many and what type of EC2 instances to provision.
+Companies with many different lines of business and a large number of users can build a single data lake solution, store their data assets in Amazon S3, and then spin up multiple EMR clusters to share data assets in a multi-tenant fashion.

 # Oozie:
 * Oozie simply performs the task of a scheduler, thus scheduling jobs and binding them together as a single unit.